Cescollino/optibrain-app/README.md

 ## Programming langages

-To establish the link between the backend and the frontend, we used the Axios 1.2.1 and React Query libraries.
+To establish the link between the backend and the frontend, I used the Axios 1.2.1 and React Query libraries.
 These libraries provide various methods for executing HTTPS requests.
-It's a Typescript React Application using Vite.
+Typescript React Application using Vite

 Vite : https://vitejs.dev/guide/why.html